• Skip to primary navigation

 Expert Tips

-1. If I can offer you just one tip in making this recipe... it is make your own sofrito!
+1. If I can offer you just one tip for making this recipe, it is to make your own sofrito!
 There are some good store-bought options, but it's so easy to make that you won't regret it.
-You can literally make it in about five minutes (and while the chicken is cooking).
+You can make it in about five minutes (and while the chicken is cooking).

-2. If you've ever made stock from using a whole chicken then you already know what a difference it makes in taste.
-But even more than that, there are two more benefits to using a whole chicken: whole chickens are the cheapest way to buy chicken, and there is no waste.
+1. If you've ever made stock using a whole chicken, you already know what a difference it makes in taste.
+There are two more benefits to using a whole chicken: whole chicken is the cheapest way to buy chicken, and there is no waste.

-3. I understand that some people may prefer to avoid that Sazon Goya seasoning packets.
+1. Some people may prefer to avoid the Sazon Goya seasoning packets.
 While we prefer this recipe with the extra flavor it brings, we have made it without in a pinch, and the recipe was still flavorful.

 FAQs

-Can I use boneless skinless chicken breasts?
-The short answer is yes, but you will need to make some modifications.
-If your goal for using chicken breasts is to cook everything in the pot at one time, I'll tell you why I don't recommend that here.
-Rice has a very specific cook time (for white rice: 3 minutes at high pressure with quick release or 12 minutes at low pressure with natural release).
-Neither one of those times are ideal for chicken breasts.
-So I would suggest cooking them separately - either in broth in the pot for 7 minutes at high pressure with quick release OR bake in oven at 425F for 25-30 minutes.
+Can I use boneless, skinless chicken breasts?
+The short answer is yes, but you must make some modifications.
+If your goal for using chicken breasts is to cook everything in the pot at once, I'll tell you why I don't recommend that here.
+Rice has a specific cooking time.
+Neither one of those times is ideal for cooking chicken breasts.
+So I would suggest cooking them separately - either in broth in the pot for 7 minutes at high pressure with quick release OR bake in the oven at 425F for 25-30 minutes.

-For the rice portion, you'll want 7 cups of store-bought broth in the pot, and follow the recipe as written in step 5 from that point forward.
-The reason you want an extra cup of broth than what's listed is because we're compensating for about a cup of water that would usually cook out of the chicken.
+For the rice portion, you'll want 7 cups of store-bought broth in the pot, and follow the recipe as written from that point forward.
+You want an extra cup of broth than what's listed because we're compensating for about a cup of water that would usually cook out of the chicken.

 Can I use a rotisserie chicken?
 Yes.
-But, instead of starting with 6 cups of water, add 7 cups of store-bought chicken broth to pot.
-Then follow recipe as written starting at step 5.
-The reason you want an extra cup of broth than what's listed is because we're compensating for about a cup of water that would usually cook out of the chicken.
+But instead of starting with 6 cups of water, add 7 cups of store-bought chicken broth to the pot.
+Then, follow the recipe as written.
+You want an extra cup of broth than what's listed because we're compensating for about a cup of water that usually cooks out of the chicken.

 Can I use frozen chicken?
-While I always recommend using fresh, or thawed chicken, this recipe will work with frozen chicken.
-The cook time will remain the same.
+While I always recommend using fresh or thawed chicken, this recipe will work with frozen chicken.
+The cooking time will remain the same.

 How long will leftovers last?
 Store leftovers in the fridge in an airtight container for up to 4 days.